An Immigration Law Firm You Can Trust

 You may apply online (or by mail) under other conditions, such as:

-What Documents Should You Include In Your I-90 Application?
+What Documents to Include in Your I-90 Application

 Depending on the specific conditions of your application, you may need to provide copies of additional documentation, including:

-A knowledgeable U.S. immigration attorney can help you determine which documents you need to file along with your Form I-90.
+A knowledgeable U.S. immigration attorney can help you determine which documents to file along with your Form I-90.

 It could take two years or more for USCIS to process and approve your I-90 to issue a renewed green card.
 In the meantime, you will receive an I-797 receipt that contains a Notice of Action with 24-month temporary evidence of residence from the USCIS when they receive your application.
 If you require further evidence of residence, we can help you obtain an I-551 stamp.

-Contact Our South Florida Immigration Attorneys For Help With Your I-90 Application
+Contact Our Immigration Attorneys for Help With Your I-90 Application